viamrobotics/docs/docs/registry/advanced/iterative-development.md

 {{% /tab %}}
 {{% /tabs %}}

-When you are satisfied that your module is ready for release, follow the steps to [upload your module](/how-tos/upload-module/) to the Viam registry, to facilitate streamlined deployment to other machines or to make it available to the Viam community.
+When you are satisfied that your module is ready for release, follow the steps to [upload your module](/how-tos/upload-module/) to the Viam Registry, to facilitate streamlined deployment to other machines or to make it available to the Viam community.

 ## Troubleshooting `ssh`